alexanderl20/vscode-kdb-q-forked/README.md

 ## Bug Fixes

 * Symbols can now be queried and not error out
-* Strings appear as correct syntax
+* Strings now appear as strings in console
 * console size can be adjusted as expected, min size set to 20 200